bgd-labs/aave-proposals-v3/src/20240805_Multi_RiskStewardPhase2/RiskStewardPhase2.md

 `ACL_MANAGER.addRiskAdmin()` is called to add a the new risk steward.

-To give some extra buffer and protection, we would remove the `RISK_ADMIN` role from the old `CapsPlusRiskSteward` once risk providers have adapted to use the new Risk Stewards.
+To give some extra buffer and protection, we will remove the `RISK_ADMIN` role from the old `CapsPlusRiskSteward` once risk providers have adapted to use the new Risk Stewards.

 Deployed Risk Steward Contracts: